davide-alghi/typo3-cookieconsent-plus/Documentation/Setup/Page Setup/Index.rst

 Here you have two options:

-* **show if ALL conditions** is an AND evaluation: if all conditions are true, the Page is visible, else not
+* :guilabel:`show if ALL conditions` is an AND evaluation: if all conditions are true, the page is visible, else not
-* **show if AT LEAST ONE condition** is an OR evaluation: if at least one condition is true, the Page is visible; the Page is hidden if all conditions are false
+* :guilabel:`show if AT LEAST ONE condition` is an OR evaluation: if at least one condition is true, the page is visible; the page is hidden if all conditions are false

 Conditions